Get to the Root

 5. By the branches, they write several effects of the problem (kids can't focus on work, they are ill often).

-6. They write expert resources to learn from (organizations, websites, people who know about the problem and solutions) in the space by the bird.
+6. They write expert resources to learn from (organizations, websites, people who are most impacted by the problem and solutions) in the space by the bird.
 These organizations have a birds-eye view of the problem.

 7. The groups share their tree brainstorming with others and ask for further ideas and discussion.